hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 Currently, two `in-memory-format` values are usable with the Replicated Map.

 - `OBJECT` (default): The data will be stored in deserialized form.
 This configuration is the default choice since the data replication is mostly used for high speed access.
-Please be aware that changing the values without a `Map::put` is not reflected on the other members but is visible on the changing members for later value accesses.
+Please be aware that changing the values without a `Map.put()` is not reflected on the other members but is visible on the changing members for later value accesses.

 - `BINARY`: The data is stored in serialized binary format and has to be deserialized on every request.
-This option offers higher encapsulation since changes to values are always discarded as long as the newly changed object is not explicitly `Map::put` into the map again.
+This option offers higher encapsulation since changes to values are always discarded as long as the newly changed object is not explicitly `Map.put()` into the map again.